Degree and Certificate Requirements

 Certificate Programs: General Requirements

-The Graduate School offers certificate programs in advanced studio art, analytics for professionals, applied statistics, assessment and evaluation, college teaching, ecology, geographic information sciences, gerontology, health psychology, human brain and learning, interactive media studies, quantitative data analysis in education and social sciences, Russian, East European & Eurasian studies, sport psychology and women’s, gender and sexuality studies.
+The Graduate School offers certificate programs in adult TESOL, autism spectrum disorders, advanced studio art, analytics for professionals, applied statistics, assessment and evaluation, college teaching, conservation biology, ecology, geographic information sciences, gerontology, human brain and learning, interactive media studies, quantitative data analysis in education and social sciences, Russian, East European & Eurasian studies, sport management, sport psychology and women’s, gender and sexuality studies.
 These programs, described in the Fields of Study chapter, are available to students who have been admitted to the Graduate School and have met program prerequisites.

 Specialist in Education: General Requirements